pokt-network/docs-v2/reference/supported-chains.md

 ### POKT Mainnet

 Below is the full list of supported, reward-generating RelayChains, identical to the `SupportedBlockchains` parameter.
 **NOTE:** As of December 18, 2024, all services have **one** ServiceID for both mainnet and archival nodes.
 The legacy ServiceIDs will no longer be valid.
 If you were previously using separate IDs for mainnet and archival, please update to the new IDs listed below.
-Ethereum is the one exception as the new Service ID includes what is previously known as mainnet, archival and trace services.

 | Name                                       | ServiceID | Legacy ServiceID |
 | ------------------------------------------ | --------- | ---------------- |